TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Administration/Maintenance.rst

 After flushing page cache, it is a good idea to warmup the page cache.
 Generating the pages for the first time may take longer than usual because the processed files need to be regenerated.
-There is currently no core functionality to warmup the page cache for all pages, but there are a number of extensions which provide this functionality.
+There is currently no Core functionality to warmup the page cache for all pages, but there are a number of extensions which provide this functionality.
 Alternatively, one can use the sitemap and a tool such as wget for this.